feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

 Other monsters at the start of the encounter will append to the playlist.
 Does not include monsters that are added to the encounter.

-:ref:`ChangeBGM-OverideCombatMusic` will override this lineTrigger.
+:ref:`ChangeBGM-OverrideCombatMusic` will override this lineTrigger.

 **MonsterArrived**
 """""""""""""""""""